neonmik/Wave-Machine-Firmware/README.md

     - Improve ADSR code:
         - Feature: Add infinite release mode - Once pot is at full rotation, lock out release allowing note to sustain forever.

-        - Try to make the code more portable - currently the calculations for envelope times are done in the controling code to allow for multicore use, but check to see if it can be done in other ways.

     - Improve Mod code:
         - Try making it Poly - I think the sample rate can be reduced by 8 (6kHz) and that should allow every voice to have its own poly Mod.
 Would probably need a reset for when notes are released, so that you can really hear the difference.

         - Add a tempo sync function.

-        - Add ADSR?
-Maybe share with filter...
         - Add a ramp down feature when switching between destinations - could be difficult.

         - Research: Look up Attenuveter and see if its any use for controlling LFO code.